 “Previous trips have gained a wealth of experience when joining us in Romania.
 Our moto is ‘Compassion in Action’ so not only will you get to come and see what we’re doing, you’ll get involved in the work as well.
 This could be through helping at our day centre for young children or getting your hands dirty with a practical building project.
 It’s great fun and enables young people to bond as a team, overcome challenges and leave a lasting legacy that improves the lives of the children and their families in Romania.”

-Typical itinerary for a Schools Trip to Romania:
+Typical itinerary for a Mission Trip to Romania: (This is subject to change depending on the arrival day).

-- Day 1: Flight and transfers to Casa Albert.
-Transfer times: Bacau Airport, 20 minutes or Bucharest airport, 4 hours.
+- Day 1: Flights and transfers to Casa Albert.
+Transfer times: Bacau Airport is approximately 20 minutes or Bucharest airport is around 4 hours away.
 Evening meal at Casa Albert.

-- Day 5: Running of the day centre activities at Hospice Casa Albert/ continuation of the practical project.
+- Day 4: Half of the group will run activities at Casa Lumina / The other half will begin the practical project.

 - Day 8: Travel back to the UK.